kublasean/nba-twitter-analysis/README.md

 python get_edges.py verts_fname.csv edges_fname.csv
 ```

 At this point you could just load your edgelist and vertex file into your favorite graph visualization tool (mine is cytoscape) and go from there - but that would be to easy.
-The <b>twitter-graph</b> ipython-notebok shows a few examples of how you can programmatically generate some cool graphs and do analysis with the igraph package.
+The <b>twitter-graph.ipynb</b> ipython-notebook shows a few examples of how you can programmatically generate some cool graphs and do analysis with the igraph package.